 He had trekked back into the past, and he thought he knew when.
 It was the day little Dorothy beat a fifteen-year-old him at chess.

 "So this is it," he told himself peacefully.
 He fingered the plastic ring on his pinkie, the toy a little Dorothy gave him when she proposed.
-He kissed it and marched under the lights of the Catalonian mansion, searching for Dorothy's room.
-He was positive he looked like a big stupid fleabag, with his hair bedraggled like a mop and the beer's perfume cloaking him, but Dorothy wouldn't mind.
-She wouldn't mind anything at all just to see Mr. Prince.
+He kissed it and marched under the lights of the Dermail mansion, searching for Dorothy's room.
+He was positive he looked like a big stupid fleabag, with his hair bedraggled like a mop and the beer's perfume cloaking him, but Dorothy would not mind.
+She would not mind anything at all just to see Mr. Prince.

 He knew he has to give the ring to her now whether he liked it or not; he would accomplish this because it was in Dorothy's possession in the future.
-His Space Heart was roaring madly inside him, but he couldn't care less.
+His Space Heart was roaring madly inside him, but he could not care less.